robdodson/robdodson.github.com/source/_posts/2012-08-16-javascript-design-patterns-observer.markdown

 		this.subscribers[type].push({ fn: fn, context: context || this });
 	},
 ```
-By storing the `context` we ensure that when it's time to call our function, we can do so in the proper scope.
-We do this through the use of JavaScript's `call` method. `call` allows you to define in which scope a function should execute.
+By storing the `context` we ensure that when it's time to call our function, we can do so in the correct context with the correct value for `this`.
+We do this through the use of JavaScript's `call` method which allows us to define in which context a function should execute.

 ``` js
 subscribers[i].fn.call(subscribers[i].context, arg);